catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

   but rather a demonstration that block volumes behave like regular disk drives attached to a server.

-Check that the disk is recognized by the OS on the instance using ``fdisk``:
+Once we have a command line that is connected via ssh to our instance, we check that our disk is recognized by the OS using ``fdisk``:

 .. code-block:: console